 Boston Baked Beans

 Boston is called "Beantown" for good reason.
-Ever since the Colonial days when Boston was part of the Triangular trade in molasses, rum, and slaves, molasses has found its way into the local cuisine.
+Ever since the Colonial days when Boston merchants participated in the Triangular trade in molasses, rum, and slaves, molasses has found its way into the local cuisine.
 Beans baked with molasses and salt pork became synonymous with Boston cuisine.

 This baked beans recipe recipe is delicious, easy, and reasonably authentic.